python/cpython/Doc/howto/cporting.rst

 you'll need to switch to Capsules.
 :c:type:`CObject` was deprecated in 3.1 and 2.7 and completely removed in Python 3.2.
 If you only support 2.7, or 3.1 and above, you can simply switch to :c:type:`Capsule`.
-If you need to support 3.0 or versions of Python earlier than 2.7 you'll have to support both CObjects and Capsules.
+If you need to support Python 3.0, or versions of Python earlier than 2.7, you'll have to support both CObjects and Capsules.

-The following example header file :file:`capsulethunk.h` may solve the problem for you;
+(Note that Python 3.0 is no longer supported, and it is not recommended for production use.)

-simply write your code against the :c:type:`Capsule` API, include this header file after ``"Python.h"``, and you'll automatically use CObjects in Python 3.0 or versions earlier than 2.7.
+The following example header file :file:`capsulethunk.h` may solve the problem for you.
+Simply write your code against the :c:type:`Capsule` API and include this header file after :file:`Python.h`.
+Your code will automatically use Capsules in versions of Python with Capsules, and switch to CObjects when Capsules are unavailable.

 :file:`capsulethunk.h` simulates Capsules using CObjects.
 However, :c:type:`CObject` provides no place to store the capsule's "name".
 As a